 A Word of Caution

-In exercising this new aspect of speechmastery, you will need to use some caution.
+In exercising this new aspect of speechmastery, you will need to use some discernment.
 Although some comparisons may seem logical, they may not be appropriate.

 Saying that your CEO is faithful to the employees like the dog your family may have had as a child although true may not be the best way of describing the person.